wp-plugins/funifier/readme.txt

 == Description ==

-Para conhecer mais sobre como gamificar seu site, acesse o site www.funifier.com!
+To learn more about how gamificar your site, visit www.funifier.com!

 == Installation ==